 She handles litigation and arbitration matters including claims concerning wet and dry shipping work, international sale of goods, charterparty disputes, ship repair and construction disputes, sale and purchase of vessels, mortgage enforcement of ship and aircraft, insurance, carriage of goods and passengers, freight forwarding disputes, repair and maintenance of aircraft, and the arrest, detention and re-possession of ship and aircraft.

 At the Who’s Who Legal Awards 2020, Vivian was named Lawyer of the Year for Shipping.
 In addition, she is identified as a Global Elite Thought Leader in Who’s Who Legal: Insurance & Reinsurance 2021, Who’s Who Legal: Transport 2021, as well as Who’s Who Legal: Shipping 2020.
 Vivian has also been inducted into The Legal 500 Hall of Fame in 2020, which highlights to clients the individuals who are at the pinnacle of the profession, and have received constant praise from their clients for continued excellence.
-She was also named as one of the top 100 women in Litigation by Benchmark Litigation Asia-Pacific in 2020 and recognised by Benchmark Litigation as a Litigation Star in Shipping, Dispute Resolution and International Arbitration in 2018, 2019 and 2020.
+She was also named as one of the top 100 women in Litigation by Benchmark Litigation Asia-Pacific in 2021 and recognised by Benchmark Litigation as a Litigation Star in Shipping, Dispute Resolution and International Arbitration in 2018, 2019, 2020, and 2021.
 In 2015, Vivian was awarded Winner of the Shipping and Transport category for Singapore in the Client Choice Awards.
 Vivian was named Best Lawyer in Shipping at the Euromoney Legal Media Group’s Asia Women in Business Law Awards for the fourth time in 2015 since the inaugural awards in 2011.